 The first two are to ignore the problem (live with it) or walk away (exit the situation).
 These options might seem obvious but how often do we jump in and start fixing a problem without considering whether it really matters?
-How often do we waste time and effort on issues that would have been better ignored?
+How often do we waste time and effort on issues that would have been better left alone?

 If we decide we do want to take action then there are three more types of opportunity to look for:

 3. One is to fix the problem.
 This means removing the issue and returning the situation to the way it was before.
 For business leaders this means getting the organisation out of the ditch and back on the same track as before.
-Increasing reliability, cutting costs, or raising prices are standard ways of doing this.
+Increasing quality and reliability, cutting costs, or raising prices are standard ways of doing this.

 And even if you don’t find the equivalent of Airbnb or Uber with every issue that you face, simply looking for these five kinds of opportunity will bring the inspiration that is so important in a time of change.